Adei Ad

 Adei Ad (עדי עד) is an Israeli outpost in the West Bank.
 Located near Shvut Rachel and Qusra, it falls under the jurisdiction of the Mateh Binyamin Regional Council.
 A resident of Adei Ad says that the outpost includes about 40 families.
 Adei Ad gained international attention in January 2015, when residents allegedly engaged in throwing rocks at a delegation from the U.S. embassy.

-The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.
+Israeli settlements in the West Bank are illegal under international law.

 History

 Adei Ad was established in 1998 by a group of students at the Sdot Amir yeshiva in Shvut Rachel.
 It is named after a Bible verse from Psalm 132:14: "This is my resting place for ever and ever."

 In 1999 Israeli Prime Minister Ehud Barak ordered the outpost dismantled.
-It was established on land privately owned by Palestinians and was therefore considered illegal even under Israeli law, although the ownership was disputed by the settlers.
+It was established on land privately owned by Palestinians and was therefore considered illegal under Israeli law, although the ownership was disputed by the settlers.
 In 2003 the Israeli High Court of Justice ruled that the land was owned by the state of Israel.
 The Israeli government, however, claimed that, despite its being state-owned, the settlers had no right to build there.

 In June 2003 the Israeli Defense Forces (IDF) deployed paratroopers to blockade Adei Ad while it was dismantled.
 An IDF officer asked to be excused from participating in the blockade and was advised by his commanding officer that he could participate indirectly by briefing other soldiers involved in the operation.
 He refused this order as well and was subsequently jailed.
 The High Court of Justice temporarily enjoined this dismantling operation and Binyamin Regional Council leader Pinhas Wallerstein accused the Israeli government of scheduling the dismantling of the outpost to coincide with a visit to Israel of U.S. Secretary of State Condoleezza Rice in order to show its commitment to the ongoing peace process.

 Israeli news sources reported in 2003 that although the Israeli government was following its policy of dismantling them, it was simultaneously funding the construction of illegal outposts, including Adei Ad.

 Adei Ad was the beneficiary of agricultural aid from Mishmeret Yesha, which by 2008 had cleared large areas of land around the outpost and planted thousands of dunams of grapevines.